PromptECO/clariform/README.md

 For convenience, the prebuilt image can be preloaded and named:

-$ `docker create --name clariform ghcr.io/njordhov/clariform:main`
+$ `docker create --rm --name clariform ghcr.io/njordhov/clariform:main`
 $ `docker run clariform --help`

 Docker will by default restrict filesystem access.